kaievns/the-log/posts/lead/drafts/inverse-conway.md

 title: The inverse Conway's manoeuvre
 ---

-Today we're going to be talking about an often forgotten topic: the interdependency between the software architecture and an organisation structure;
-and how to use that to one's advantage.
+Today we're going to be looking at an often forgotten topic: the interdependency between the software architecture and an organisation structure; and how to use that to one's advantage.

 ## Who is Conway